 Now you’re in for an authentic, country-style lunch prepared and served outdoors at a local farmhouse near Las Terrazas.

 On the way back to Havana after lunch, you’ll have the distinct pleasure of visiting “Fusterlandia”, the home and surrounding neighborhood of “The Picasso of the Caribbean”, Jose Fuster.
 Starting with a small wooden home as his canvas, Mr. Fuster has turned his dream into reality and transformed not just his own home but the entire neighborhood into a unique and colorful artistic landscape.
 Using the money he makes from selling his artwork, Jose adorns the community with sculptures and mosaics galore.

 Day 5: Havana, Alamar, Cojimar, Matanzas & Varadero.
-This morning, drive to Finca Vigia, Hemingway’s Cuba retreat and visit Cojimar, the fishing village that was the setting for his book, The Old Man and the Sea.
+This morning, drive to Finca Vigia, Hemingway’s Cuba retreat.
 Then, drive to the district of Alamar on the outskirts of Havana.
 Started as an expansive social housing project in the 1970’s, these Soviet-style pre-fabricated concrete apartment blocks are now home to hundreds of thousands of Cubans.